MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc-mdt.md

 2. Click **Start**, type **Windows Deployment**, and then click **Windows Deployment Services**.

-3. Expand SRV1.contoso.com, right-click **Boot Images**, and then click **Add Boot Image**.
+3. In the Windows Deployment Services console, expand Servers, expand SRV1.contoso.com, right-click **Boot Images**, and then click **Add Boot Image**.

 4. Browse to the **C:\MDTProd\Boot\LiteTouchPE_x64.wim** file, click **Open**, click **Next**, and accept the defaults in the Add Image Wizard.
 Click **Finish** to complete adding a boot image.

 ### Deploy the client image

-1. Before using WDS to deploy a client image, you might need to temporarily disable the external network adapter on SRV1.
-This is just an artifact of the lab environment. **Note**: Do not disable the *internal* network interface.
+1. Before using WDS to deploy a client image, you must temporarily disable the external network adapter on SRV1.
+This is just an artifact of the lab environment.
+In a typical deployment environment WDS would not be installed on the default gateway. **Note**: Do not disable the *internal* network interface.
 To disable the *external* interface on SRV1, open a Windows PowerShell prompt on SRV1 and type the following command:

     ```
     Disable-NetAdapter "Ethernet 2" -Confirm:$false